heroku/devcenter-java/README.md

 This quickstart will get you going with Java and the [Jetty](http://eclipse.org/jetty/) embedded web server on the [Cedar](http://devcenter.heroku.com/articles/cedar) stack.

+{.note}
-Sample code is available on [github](https://github.com/heroku/devcenter-java) along with this document.
+Sample code for the [Java demo application](https://github.com/heroku/devcenter-java) is available on GitHub.
 Edits and enhancements are welcome.
-Just fork the repository, make your changes and send us a pull request.

 ## Prerequisites